mpickering/blog/bristol2020.md

 # Bristol Haskell Hackathon 2020

-The *Bristol Haskell Hackathon* is a two day long hackathon located in Bristol, UK.
+The *Bristol Haskell Hackathon* was a two day long hackathon located in Bristol, UK.
-This year it is being organised for the first and probably last time!
+In 2020 it was being organised for the first and probably last time!

 <div class="table">